justtheimpaler/debbie/README.md

 # Debbie

-Debbie prepares database schemas from source SQL files stored in the source code repository of a project.
+Debbie prepares and reinitializes database schemas from SQL files stored in the source code repository of a project to bring them to a known baseline state.

 ## Features